diyadey2006-oss/python-student-attendance-system/README.md

-📂 Project Structure
+Project Structure

-student-attendance-manager/
-│
+student-attendance-manager

-├── main.py
+─ main.py
-├── attendance.csv
+─ attendance.csv
-├── requirements.txt
+─ requirements.txt
-├── project-report.pdf
+─ project-report.pdf
-└── screenshots/
+─ screenshots

-⚙️ How to Run the Project
+ How to Run the Project

 1. Clone the repository: